Study in London

 Study Abroad Plus is open to undergraduate students participating in the Study Abroad programme at King’s for either a full year or Spring semester (January-June).
 Support workshops start in September.
 Spring semester students who join in January can still take this module, though it is more ideal if an internship as already been secured, prior to arriving in London.

-To be able to undertake an internship as part of your studies in the UK, non-EU students on this programme are required to have a Tier 4 Student Visa which is valid for the full duration of their stay in London.
+To be able to undertake an internship as part of your studies in the UK, students on this programme are required to have a Student Visa which is valid for the full duration of their stay in London.

-For further information, and for details on how to apply, click here.
+For further information on the programme, click here.

 Find out how to apply to study abroad at King's College London.